Gina Miller: Political activity

 In June 2018, Miller led the People’s March for a People’s Vote on the final Brexit deal alongside Liberal Democrat and Green party leaders Vince Cable and Caroline Lucas and Conservative Anna Soubry.

 In September 2018 Miller addressed the Liberal Democrat party conference where she told the delegates she was not a member of any party, and was speaking to them as a "friend" who felt a bond over so many issues, but added: "I am not addressing you as your leader in waiting."

 True and Fair Party

 In September 2021, Miller announced the foundation of a new political party called the True and Fair Party.
 The party was formally launched on 13 January 2022.
 On 1 February 2022, it was announced that the Renew Party had merged its operations into the True and Fair Party.
+On 28 July 2023, it was reported that the True and Fair Party's bank account would be shut down by online bank Monzo, and that Miller had not been given an explanation for the closure.
+Monzo later said they did not accept political parties as customers, and that the True and Fair Party's account was not originally categorised as such in the application.

+She was her party's candidate for Epsom and Ewell for the 2024 general election.
+Miller was not elected, coming sixth out of the seven candidates and achieving a 1.5 per cent vote share, thereby losing her deposit.